dentarg/auth0-blog/_posts/2018-05-21-digital-success-through-customer-identity-and-access-management.md

 Taking such clear steps to protect your users will go a long way towards building their trust and ensuring their consistent use of your platform.

 Tracking and securing your customer data is essential to maintaining integrity; however, if you're located in the EU, it is also critical for complying with [GDPR](https://auth0.com/gdpr).
 With fines for non-compliance being [up to €20 million or 4% of the global annual revenue](https://auth0.com/gdpr) (whichever is greater) — even if your team is an industry leader, the financial and reputational pitfall of losing this sensitive information could send you into a tailspin.

-As many companies are still far from compliance, with only a few months to go (May 25, 2018, is the deadline), taking the bold step to craft exceptional CIAM can place you head and shoulders above your peers.

 ## Going Beyond CIAM: Think Platform IAM